-Drawing boundaries in their involvement in your choice of having an age gap relationship should be done at the stage you see that they are not considerate of your emotions: that is, they are more focused on their bias.
+Drawing boundaries in their involvement in your choice of having age gap relationships should be done at the stage you see that they are not considerate of your emotions: that is, they are more focused on their bias.
 These biases they have towards age gap relationships can stand in the way of you finding true love, so be ready to stand your ground.
 Let it be clear that as an adult, you are a hundred percent responsible for your life.

-You may have to draw these boundaries with family members that are not are naturally not a fan of big age gaps.
+You may have to draw these boundaries with family members that are not are naturally not a fan of big age gap relationships.
 Lessen their involvement as their bias can lead to conflict in the family, seek advice more from aged couples that are open to the age gap.

 If it is everyone in your family that is against the age difference, it would be good to consider their opinion, find the pros and cons and make your choice.
 Then go ahead with the relationship if you want.

 NOTE: Falling for someone with age a little more distant from yours does not make you less of an adult, it may instead affirm your ability to choose what you consider reality to you.
-There are couples with age gaps which have successful marriages, be rest assured that yours will not be an exception.
+There are couples with age gap relationships which have successful marriages, be rest assured that yours will not be an exception.
 Be stringent with not allowing your family to get in- this is first for your own sanity, then your spouse- It will show how much you respect and value them.